AndrewIsh/rebus-docs/docs/search_for_material.rst

 |image|

 A search provides a summary of information about the material found.
-Title, Author and ISBN are displayed alongside columns for Tags and Actions.
+Title, Author and ISBN are displayed alongside a column for Actions.

-Clicking the SHOW TAGS button to display the Tags associated with that material.

-|image|\ The Actions column allows users to view the lists that the
-material is used in also, if they have the correct privileges, to edit manually created material.
+The Actions column allows users to view the lists that the material is used in also, if they have the correct privileges, to edit manually created material.
+The material's Global Tags can also be added and removed from here.

 |image|\ The edit button opens edit material box and providing you have
 the correct permissions and the material was manually added you can edit